Kristal Marshall

-Kristal Melisa Marshall (born November 11, 1983) is an American model, beauty queen and retired professional wrestler who is best known for her time in World Wrestling Entertainment on its SmackDown brand and in Total Nonstop Action Wrestling (TNA).
+Kristal Melisa Marshall (born November 11, 1983) is an American-Barbadian model, beauty queen and retired professional wrestler who is best known for her time in World Wrestling Entertainment on its SmackDown brand and in Total Nonstop Action Wrestling (TNA).

 Modeling career

 Prior to working for World Wrestling Entertainment (WWE) Marshall appeared as a competitor in the 2004 Miss California pageant, as a model for Deal or No Deal, in music videos for 50 Cent and Ma$e, and in commercials for The Best Damn Sports Show Period.
 She was at one time a Barker Beauty on The Price Is Right.

 Professional wrestling career

-World Wrestling Entertainment (2005-2007)
+World Wrestling Entertainment (2005–2007)

 Marshall first entered WWE as a contestant in the 2005 Raw Diva Search, in which she eventually finished fourth.
 Despite not winning the Diva Search contract, Marshall was signed to a development deal soon after the contest finished and sent to Deep South Wrestling, WWE newest "farm territory" at that time.
 In December 2005, she joined the SmackDown! roster as a backstage correspondent, interviewing the brand's superstars during the shows.

 Her first actual feud on the brand came against the heel run of Jillian Hall.
 Marshall defeated Hall in her debut match—a "Divas Uncovered" match—on the March 10, 2006, episode of SmackDown.
 On June 2, 2006, Kristal was defeated by Jillian Hall but was later comforted by the turned heel Michelle McCool.
 When Diva Search winner Ashley Massaro joined the SmackDown! brand, Marshall was turned heel and put into an angle where she was jealous of Massaro's Diva Search win.
 She was aligned with McCool and the two feuded with Massaro and then-babyface, Jillian Hall, leading to a Fatal Four-Way Bra and Panties match at The Great American Bash, during which Marshall was legitimately injured, though she did not miss any time.
 In September, the next years Diva Search winner, then-babyface, Layla El, arrived on the brand, and Marshall was put into a feud with her.
 This one had Marshall aligned with Mike "The Miz" Mizanin against Layla and the Boogeyman.

 In February 2007, Marshall became a face again and began a storyline which had her as a close friend of then-babyface, Vickie Guerrero, who was mysteriously planning something, and then flirting with SmackDown!
 General Manager Theodore Long.
 After Marshall confessed her love for Long, she convinced him to hire Guerrero as his assistant, leaving her in charge of the show on occasion.
 Eventually Long proposed marriage, which Kristal accepted On August 26 at SummerSlam, Kristal participated in a battle royal to determine the No. 1 contender for the WWE Women's Championship, however, she was eliminated by McCool.
 On the September 21 episode of SmackDown!, during Kristal and Long's in-ring wedding, Long suffered a heart attack as part of the storyline.
 She was released from her WWE contract a few weeks later.